Face Shape Guide

 Triangle and heart faces are mirror images of each other in proportion.
 A heart face is wider at the top (forehead and cheekbones) and narrows to a pointed chin — the classic inverted triangle.
 A triangle face is wider at the bottom (jaw) and narrows toward the forehead.
 The simple test: where is the widest point?
 If it's your forehead, it's heart.
 If it's your jaw, it's triangle.
 Both require balancing the wide end by adding visual weight to the narrow end.

 Not sure which applies to you?
 Use our free AI face shape detector for an instant result — it analyses your exact measurements from a photo rather than relying on self-assessment.
-You can also compare the Heart face shape guide directly.
+You can also read the Heart face shape guide directly.

 07FAQ